iamacup/react-redux-with-networking-helper/readme.md

 * Whenever **putting data into the data store**, it will create all levels specified if they do not exist, as objects.
 * Whenever **pulling data out of the data store**, traversal stops once a level is reached that does not exist and an empty object `{}` is returned or whatever was specified as the default value when creating the selector.

+## Selectors - makeGet and get

+Bear in mind that under the hood we are using [Reselect](https://github.com/reduxjs/reselect) for our selectors, there are, therefore, two types of every selector - you can read about this in detail in the [reselect documentation here](https://github.com/reduxjs/reselect#sharing-selectors-with-props-across-multiple-component-instances) - but the cheatsheet version is - if you only have **one instance** of a component you can use the `get***` function, if you will have **multiple instances** of a component you need to use the equivelant `makeGet***` function to build your selectors.
+To be on the safe side, use the `makeGet***` - it only adds 1 additional line of code.

+For some selectors we allow for caching, that caching is applied to the `makeGet***` functions so that instead of having multiple components with many functions that do the same thing, we have multiple components with a single function that does the same thing.

 ## API